Morse theory for the Yang-Mills energy function near flat connections: Preliminaries

 \section{Preliminaries}

-Throughout our article, $G$ denotes a compact Lie group and $P$ a smooth principal $G$-bundle over a closed, smooth manifold, $X$, of dimension $d \geq 2$ and endowed with Riemannian metric, $g$.
+Throughout our monograph, $G$ denotes a compact Lie group and $P$ a smooth principal $G$-bundle over a closed, smooth manifold, $X$, of dimension $d \geq 2$ and endowed with Riemannian metric, $g$.
 We let\footnote{We follow the notational conventions of Friedman and Morgan \cite[p.
 230]{FrM}, where they define $\ad P$ as we do here and define $\Ad P$ to be the group of automorphisms of the principal $G$-bundle, $P$.} $\ad P := P\times_{\ad}\fg$ denote the real vector bundle associated to $P$ by the adjoint representation of $G$ on its Lie algebra, $\Ad:G \ni u \to \Ad_u \in \Aut\fg$.
 We fix an inner product on the Lie algebra $\fg$ that is invariant under the adjoint action of $G$ and thus define a fiber metric on $\ad P$.
-(When $\fg$ is semisimple, one may use a negative multiple of the Cartan--Killing form $\kappa:\fg\times\fg\to\RR$ to define such an inner product on $\fg$ --- for example, see Hilgert and Neeb \cite[Definition 5.5.3 and Theorem 5.5.9]{Hilgert_Neeb_structure_geometry_lie_groups}.)
+When $\fg$ is semisimple, one may use a negative multiple of the Cartan--Killing form $\kappa:\fg\times\fg\to\RR$ to define such an inner product on $\fg$ --- for example, see Hilgert and Neeb \cite[Definition 5.5.3 and Theorem 5.5.9]{Hilgert_Neeb_structure_geometry_lie_groups}.
+More generally, because $G$ is compact it has a faithful representation $\rho:G\to \Aut(V)$ for some complex vector space $V$ as a consequence of the Peter--Weyl Theorem and so $G$ is isomorphic to a closed subgroup of $\U(n)$ or $\Or(n)$ for some integer $n$ (see Br\"ocker and tom Dieck \cite[Theorem III.4.1 and Exercise III.4.7.1]{BrockertomDieck} or Knapp \cite[Corollary 4.22]{Knapp_1986}).
+We can then obtain the desired inner product on $\fg$ by applying \cite[Proposition 4.24]{Knapp_1986} or by restricting the inner product $\langle\xi,\eta\rangle := \tr(\xi^*\eta)$, for all $\xi,\eta\in\fu(n)$.

-Because choices of conventions in Yang--Mills gauge theory vary among authors and as such choices will matter here, we shall summarize our choices.
+Because choices of conventions in Yang--Mills gauge theory vary among authors and as such choices will matter here, we summarize them here.
 We follow the mathematical conventions of Kobayashi and Nomizu \cite[Chapters II and III]{Kobayashi_Nomizu_v1}, with amplifications described by Bleecker \cite[Chapters 1--3]{Bleecker_1981} that are useful in gauge theory, though we adopt the notation employed by Donaldson and Kronheimer \cite[Chapters 2--4]{DK} and Uhlenbeck \cite{UhlLp}.
 Bourguignon and Lawson \cite[Section 2]{Bourguignon_Lawson_1981} provide a useful summary of Yang--Mills gauge theory that overlaps with our development here.

 We assume that $G$ acts on $P$ on the right \cite[Definition 1.1.1]{Bleecker_1981}, \cite[Section I.1.5]{Kobayashi_Nomizu_v1}.
 We let $A$ denote a smooth connection on $P$ through any one of its three standard equivalent definitions, namely \cite[Definitions 1.2.1, 1.2.2, and 1.2.3 and Theorems 1.2.4 and 1.2.5]{Bleecker_1981}, \cite[Section II.1]{Kobayashi_Nomizu_v1}: \begin{inparaenum}[(\itshape i\upshape)] \item a connection one-form $A \in \Omega^1(P;\fg)$, \item a family of horizontal subspaces $H_p\subset T_pP$ smoothly varying with $p\in P$, or \item a set of smooth local connection one-forms $A_\alpha \in \Omega^1(U_\alpha;\fg)$ with respect to an open cover $\{U_\alpha\}_{\alpha\in\sI}$ of $X$ and smooth local sections $\sigma_\alpha:U_\alpha \to P$. \end{inparaenum} In particular, if $g_{\alpha\beta}:U_\alpha\cap U_\beta\to G$ is a smooth transition function \cite[Definition 1.1.3]{Bleecker_1981}, \cite[Section I.1.5]{Kobayashi_Nomizu_v1} defined by $\sigma_\beta = \sigma_\alpha g_{\alpha\beta}$, then \cite[Definition 1.2.3]{Bleecker_1981}, \cite[Proposition II.1.4]{Kobayashi_Nomizu_v1}